neontribe/untangled-game/README.md

 # Untangled 2017

-A top-down captre the flag game for Untangled 2017.
+A top-down capture the flag game for Untangled 2017.

 ## Installation